Right-invariant Sobolev metrics of fractional order on the diffeomorphism group of the circle: Introduction

-is \emph{not differentiable} (see \cite{EM1970} for instance).
-It is however a well-known fact that when $P$ is a differential operator of order $r$, $P_{\varphi}$ is a linear differential operator whose coefficients are polynomial expressions of $1/\varphi_{x}$ and the derivatives of $\varphi$ up to order $r$ (see~\cite{EM1970,EK2011} for instance).
-In that case, $\varphi \mapsto P_{\varphi}$ is smooth for $q > r+3/2$.
-However for a general Fourier multiplier we are not aware of any results in this direction.
-In our main theorem below, we give a \emph{sufficient condition on the symbol} of $P$ which ensures that this map is smooth.
-This answers a question raised in \cite[Appendix A]{EM1970}, at least in the case of the diffeomorphisms group of the circle.
+is \emph{not differentiable} (see \cite{EM1970} for instance), and the mapping $\varphi \mapsto R_{\varphi}$ is not even continuous (see remark~\ref{rem:norm-continuity}).
+It is however a well-known fact that when $A$ is a differential operator of order $r$, $A_{\varphi}$ is a linear differential operator whose coefficients are polynomial expressions of $1/\varphi_{x}$ and the derivatives of $\varphi$ up to order $r$ (e.g. $D_{\varphi} = (1/\varphi_x)D$), see~\cite{EM1970,EK2011} for instance.
+In that case, $\varphi \mapsto A_{\varphi}$ is smooth (in fact real analytic) for $q \ge r$.

+However, for a general Fourier multiplier, we are not aware of any results in this direction.
+In theorem~\ref{thm:main_theorem}, however, we give a \emph{sufficient condition on the symbol} of $A$ which ensures that the mapping~\eqref{es:flat-map} is smooth.
+This answers a question raised in \cite[Appendix A]{EM1970}, at least in the case of the diffeomorphism group of the circle.
 Up to the authors knowledge, these results are new.

-\begin{thm} Let $P=\op{p(k)}$ be a Fourier multiplier of order $r \ge 1$.
-Suppose that its symbol $p$ extends to $\RR$ and that for each $n\ge 1$, the function